Water Bug vs. Cockroach:

 As for cockroaches, water bugs enjoy being in wet areas, but they are not real water bugs.
 They are actually cockroaches as some of the species of cockroach are referred to as water bugs.

-It is not uncommon for people to not know the difference between water bug vs. cockroach.
+It is not uncommon for people to not know the difference between a water bug vs. cockroach.
 Water bugs are from the Hemiptera family.
 They get the name “water bug” because they have paddle-like legs that help them thrive in aquatic environments.

 As for cockroaches, water bugs enjoy being in wet areas, but they are not real water bugs.
 They are actually cockroaches as some of the species of cockroach are referred to as water bugs.
 Examples of true water bugs are giant water bugs (Belostomatidade), water scorpions (Nepidade), and water boatmen (Corixidade) to name a few.